harshepandeyofficial/GreenPredict-ML-Based-Dynamics-Analyzer/README.md

 <h2>💖Like my work?</h2>

 Thank you for considering contributing to GreenPredict.
 Your support is greatly appreciated.
-For support you can mail me at: harshepandeyofficial@gmail.com.
+➡️For support you can mail me at: harshepandeyofficial@gmail.com.
+➡️Or you can connect to me on linkedIn : www.linkedin.com/in/harshepandey